hapijs/hapi/API.md

       and the original value is stored in [`request.orig.state`](#request.orig).
 Otherwise, the cookie values are left unchanged.
 If an error is thrown, the error is handled according to [`failAction`](#route.options.validate.failAction).

+#### <a name="route.options.validate.validator" /> `route.options.validate.validator`

+Default value: `null` (no default validator).

+Sets a server validation module used to compile raw validation rules into validation schemas (e.g. **joi**).

+Note: the validator is only used when validation rules are not pre-compiled schemas.
+When a validation rules is a function or schema object, the rule is used as-is and the validator is not used.

 ## Request lifecycle